viviandotdev/ObsidianVault/20 Sources/Articles/The Case Against Morning Yoga, Daily Routines, and Endless Meetings.md

 The first strategy is difficult to the point of near impossibility.
 Few people will ever play in the NBA or make a platinum album.
 I don't recommend anyone even try.

 - The magic is that few people can draw well and write jokes.
 It’s the combination of the two that makes what I do so rare.
 And when you add in my business background, suddenly I had a topic that few cartoonists could hope to understand without living it.
-  [[Capitalism]] rewards things that are both rare and valuable.
+  [[capitalism]] rewards things that are both rare and valuable.
 You make yourself rare by combining two or more “pretty goods” until no one else has your mix… ([View Highlight](https://read.readwise.io/read/01kf7gx1zwz1h0ddnzbtc5786b))